sunel/eav/README.md

 To create a Entity and store data, we need to create a table structure as shown in this [ER](#er-diagram-for-entity) diagram and to store values to these tables we need to create a model that does it.

-This package provides commands that will simplify the process of creating tables and models.
+This package provides artisan commands that will simplify the process of creating tables and models.

 ```bash
 $ php artisan eav:make:entity [entity_code] [entity_class_name]
 ```
-The above command will create both the migration for the entity and also the entity model file.
+The above command will create both the migration and model for the entity.

-Here two migration files will be created `main table` and `entity data type table`.
-The `main table` is the master table which hold the primary key for the entity and also few meta-data.
+Two migrations will be created `main table` and `entity data type table`.
+The `main table` is the master table which hold the primary key, meta-data for the entity.

 You can also add additional columns to this `main table`, these columns are refered as [static](#static) attibutes.